arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

+<strong>Brittney Griner</strong>, an American basketball player, was sentenced to nine years in prison by a <strong>Russian</strong> court for attempting to smuggle illegal drugs into the country.
+President Joe Biden called the ruling “unacceptable”.
+Ms Griner has been detained in Moscow since February 17th after customs officials discovered vape cartridges with a small amount of hashish oil in her luggage.
+America has reportedly offered to free Viktor Bout, a Russian arms dealer imprisoned in Illinois, in exchange for Ms Griner and Paul Whelan, a former Marine who was detained in Moscow in 2018.

 <strong>China</strong> began its biggest-ever live fire military drills in the airspace and waters surrounding <strong>Taiwan</strong>, a day after the [visit by Nancy Pelosi](https://www.economist.com/asia/2022/08/03/nancy-pelosi-has-left-taiwan-the-real-crisis-may-be-just-beginning), the speaker of America’s House of Representatives.
 Taiwan said the drills violate UN rules and called it “irresponsible, illegitimate behaviour”. <strong>Japan</strong> said that five Chinese missiles landed in its exclusive economic zone, which stretches 370km outside its territorial waters.

 New applications for <strong>unemployment aid</strong> in America rose slightly last week, reaching their highest in over six months. <strong>America’s</strong> labour department announced that there were <strong>260,000</strong> new jobless claims on a seasonally adjusted basis in the week to July 30th.
 Companies such as Microsoft, Robinhood and Walmart recently announced job cuts.

 The <strong>Bank of England</strong> [raised interest rates](https://www.economist.com/britain/2022/08/04/how-will-the-bank-of-englands-rate-rises-hit-borrowers) by 0.5 percentage points to 1.75% in response to rising inflation, echoing the [aggressive action](https://www.economist.com/graphic-detail/2022/07/27/the-fed-is-no-longer-taking-baby-steps-to-rein-in-inflation) taken by the European Central Bank and America&#x27;s Federal Reserve.
 The bank said it now expected inflation to pass 13% in 2022, well above its forecast in May, and to remain at “very elevated levels” in 2023.

-<strong>Brittney Griner</strong>, an American basketball player, was found guilty in a <strong>Russian</strong> court of attempting to smuggle illegal drugs.
-Ms Griner has been detained in Moscow since February 17th after customs officials discovered vape cartridges with a small amount of hashish oil in her luggage.
-America says that her detention is politically motivated.
-Prosecutors are seeking a nine-and-a-half year sentence for Ms Griner.

 Listen to an abridged version of the subscriber-only briefing.